Where is hot in September

 You don’t need to travel a long way south to find warm weather.
 You could take the train (or fly, of course) to the South of France where glamorous destinations such as Nice, Monte Carlo and St Tropez are enjoying temperatures of 25°C. It’s also a great month for a wine tour of France.

 Hot and sunny weather is all buy guaranteed across the Mediterranean.
 The Italian islands of Sardinia and Sicily both enjoy average temperatures of 26°C and – because the Italians all tend to holiday in August – the beaches are never crowded in September.
 In the deep south of Italy, the beaches of Puglia will still be hot (you can also take a yoga holiday in Puglia).

-Elsewhere in Italy, the Amalfi Coast is stunning in September – you can visit the town of Sorrento and the island of Capri – or you could head inland to the gorgeous region of Umbria.
+Elsewhere in Italy, the Amalfi Coast is stunning in September – you can visit the town of Sorrento and the island of Capri.
 The Italian Lakes will have cooled off a little but still be warm enough for sunbathing.
 Find more holiday destinations in Italy.

 In the Greek islands, Crete enjoys hot temperatures and has some excellent villas with private pools.
 Details here.
 You can expect to find special offers in September.
 Even further north in quiet Paxos you can expect 27°C.

 With the sea so warm in September, this is a great time to take to the water.
 Sunsail offers both beach clubs and flotilla sailing holidays, while Mark Warner is great for watersports.
 Or you could take a gulet cruise along the coast of Turkey.
 Details here.